en-wl/wordlist/README.md

 If `--db` option specifies the database file to use.
 The option defaults to 'scowl.db' or the value of the `SCOWL_DB` environment variable if set.

-The positional arguments to the `word-list` are the SCOWL size (in this case 60), spellings to include (in this case `A` for American), and the max variant level (in this case 1, which excludes most variants except for special cases such as _dox_ and _doxx_).
+The positional arguments to the `word-list` are the ESDB size (in this case 60), spellings to include (in this case `A` for American), and the max variant level (in this case 1, which excludes most variants except for special cases such as _dox_ and _doxx_).
 The exact meaning of all these values are